 When a dog is panting and shaking it's generally safe to assume that something is wrong.
 But it's often not easy to tell whether it's due to something simple (such as being too hot or too cold) or something more serious (such as illness, pain or injury).

 The clues to what's going on can usually be found by assessing your dog's physical condition, the situation he's in, and any other symptoms that he may be showing.

-Let's start with the panting part of the equation because it can be caused by several different things, some serious, some not.
+Let's start with the panting part of the equation because it can be caused by so many different things, some serious, some not.

 Sometimes it's easy to see why it's happening.... for example, if your dog has just played a vigorous game of fetch; been outside on a hot day; is feeling car-sick; is scared of July 4th fireworks or he's in a situation that is making him nervous, then heavy panting is to be expected.